Connect with us

 Unfortunately, she passed away.

-A GoFundMe campaign has been set up for Moore’s family for funeral costs and expenses for her 19-year-old son and elderly parents.
+A GoFundMe campaign has been set up for Moore’s family for funeral costs and expenses.
+She leaves behind a 19-year-old son and her parents.

 “Dr. Susan Moore, a physician residing in Indianapolis, experienced an untimely death,” the GoFundMe campaign said.
 “She had been fighting COVID for the past few weeks.
 She leaves a son who is 19 yrs old and her parents, both of which have dementia.
 The son is dealing with both situations at this time and is in good spirits.”